Weightlifting Advice

 For every molecule of creatine absorbed into the muscle, several molecules of water are absorbed, giving the muscles a fuller, more pumped appearance.

-A muscle loaded with creatine is slightly pumped even while at rest; often a gain of 5-10 pounds of lean mass can be achieved in a short period of time with creatine supplementation, as the muscles pull in a large amount of water as the creatine is absorbed.
+A muscle loaded with creatine is slightly pumped even while at rest; often a gain of 5-10 pounds of lean muscle mass can be achieved in a short period of time with creatine supplementation, as the muscles pull in a large amount of water as the creatine is absorbed.